 Microscopes are an essential tool to use when studying cells.
 They allow us to see things that we wouldn’t be able to see with the naked eye.
-In order to study cells in detail, it is important that students learn how to use a microscope.
-Before your students use microscopes in the classroom, they should understand the names and function of each part.
-In this activity, students will create a poster labeling the parts of a microscope.
-This is a great activity to complete at the beginning of either the school year or the unit on basic cells.
+In order to study cells in detail, it's important that students learn how to use a microscope.
+Before using microscopes in the classroom, they should understand the names and function of each part.
+In this activity, students will create a poster of a microscope with labeled parts.
+Students will identify and describe the microscope parts and functions.
+This is an awesome activity to complete at the beginning of either the school year or the unit on basic cells.

 |Eyepiece Lens||The part of the microscope where you look through|

 |Arm||Supports the eyepiece lens and connects it to the base (also a handle for carrying)|

 |Objective Lenses||Three or four lenses with a range of different magnifications|

 |Stage||A platform which holds the slide for observation|